preyashmnnit/Daan-Patra/README.md

 # Daan_Patra
-An online portal where you can buy and sell items.
+An online portal where you can donate books to the needy ones.

 > should have Xamp local host for Database.
 > All the above files are .php file thats why we need php apache server.